pmc-community/figma/doc-contents/02-extContent.md

 categories: [c10, c12]
 excerpt: "a very nice excerpt for a dynamically created file, having the content imported from an external private GitHub repo"
 ---

 ```
-Content from an exernal private repo
+Content from an exernal private repository
 ```

 {%